-The cost of short-term borrowing, based on loans from other councils, have started to rise during the period.
-Interest rates on loans from 3 months out to a year were priced at rates between 0.02% to 0.40% during the period.
+The cost of short-term borrowing, based on loans from other councils, have risen sharply during the period, following the Bank Rate rises.
+Interest rates on loans from 3 months out to a year were priced at rates between 0.55% to 1.35% by the end of the period.

-The Council continues using short-term borrowing, with balances having fallen over the period as loans have not been replaced as they have matured, but should we need to borrow over the longer term this may be more expensive.
+The Council continues to use short-term borrowing, with balances having fallen over the period as loans have not been replaced as they have matured, but should we need to borrow over the longer term this may be more expensive.
 Should the need arise, we will review the options available.